thford64-boop/my-OS/README.md

 ISO might not work *i don't recommend booting it on a pc use a VM if possible*

+might get this "bigdos> startgui
+BIG-DOS: GUI not compiled in.
+Rebuild without -DBIGDOS_NO_GUI and link -lraylib. bigdos>"

 go to the biuld folder and type "./build/rootfs/sbin/bigdos" in WSL or any linux distro before that make the following a .sh file in your main folder:

 #!/usr/bin/env bash